-The statutory maternity leave requirements have been extended from the existing 10 weeks to 14 weeks for female employees under a continuous employment contract for not less than 40 weeks immediately before the commencement of the maternity leave.
+From 11 December 2020, the statutory paid maternity leave requirements have been extended from 10 weeks to 14 weeks for female employees under a continuous employment contract for not less than 40 weeks immediately before the commencement of the maternity leave.
 The daily rate of maternity leave pay throughout the 14 weeks is equal to four-fifths of the average daily wages earned by an employee in the 12-month period preceding the first day of the maternity leave.
-The rate for the maternity leave pay for the additional four weeks is capped at HK\$80,000 per employee.
+The rate for the maternity leave pay for the 11th to 14th week of the maternity leave is subject to a cap of HK\$80,000 per employee.
 The employer may apply to the government for reimbursement of the maternity leave pay of the additional four weeks under the Reimbursement of Maternity Leave Pay Scheme published by the Labour Department.